hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-version - prints the hyprland version, meaning flags, commit and branch of build. monitors - lists all the outputs with their properties workspaces - lists all workspaces with their properties clients - lists all windows with their properties devices - lists all connected keyboards and mice binds - lists all registered binds activewindow - gets the active window name layers - lists all the layers splash - prints the current random splash getoption [option] - gets the config option status (values)
+version - prints the hyprland version, meaning flags, commit and branch of build. monitors - lists all the outputs with their properties workspaces - lists all workspaces with their properties activeworkspace - gets the active window name and it's properties clients - lists all windows with their properties devices - lists all connected keyboards and mice binds - lists all registered binds activewindow - gets the active window name and it's properties layers - lists all the layers splash - prints the current random splash getoption [option] - gets the config option status (values)